n-eq/n-eq.github.io/_posts/2025-05-13-rust-avr-arduino-blink.md

 ### no_std
 This line tells the Rust compiler not to link the standard library (`std`).
-Instead, we'll only rely on the `core` library, which is a subset of it.
+Instead, we rely solely on the core library, which is a lightweight subset designed for resource-constrained environments.
 Since we're writing code for an embedded device with limited memory, we exclude the standard library, which is designed for general-purpose systems.
 This means we won't have access to features like heap allocation, collections, threads, etc.